proustibat/lbc-messages/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+### Internationalization
+We use [react-i18next](https://react.i18next.com/), a powerful internationalization framework for React / React Native which is based on [i18next](https://www.i18next.com/).
+You can find translation files in `./public/locales`.

+With [i18next-browser-languagedetector](https://github.com/i18next/i18next-browser-languageDetector) we set the browser language as the default app language.
+You can run the app in another language by adding `?lng=XX`, for example: [https://messages.surge.sh/?lng=en](https://messages.surge.sh/?lng=en) or [https://messages.surge.sh/?lng=fr](https://messages.surge.sh/?lng=fr).

 ### Commits
 This repo is Commitizen-friendly.
 It means you'll be prompted to fill out any required commit fields at commit time.
 Learn more about [commitizen cli](https://github.com/commitizen/cz-cli).